benchristel/verse-format/README.md

 ```
 ====
-this is record 1
+This is record 1.
 ====
-this is record 2
+This is record 2,
+which has multiple lines.
 ====
-the next two records are empty
+The next two records are empty.
 ====

 ====

-====/
 ```

 It is up to the program emitting the data to ensure that